Causes of Truck Accidents

 The trucking industry is a thriving industry in North Carolina and across the United States as trucks transport the goods needed to sustain the economy.
 But when a truck is involved in an accident with a passenger car or truck, the results are often catastrophic.
 Just the sheer size of a commercial truck versus a passenger vehicle often means serious injury or even death for crash victims.
-Since 2009, truck crashes have increased by more than 40 percent, according to the Federal Motor Carrier Safety Administration (FMCSA).
+Since 2009, truck crashes have increased by more than 40 percent, according to the Federal Motor Carrier Safety Administration This is an external link.
+(FMCSA).

 Even though there are federal safety regulations specifically written for the commercial trucking industry, truck crashes have continued to increase every year.
 There are several common factors behind trucking accidents and below we describe some of them.